grantdyergd/Plex-butler/replit.md

 # TV Show Cleanup Tool

 ## Overview
-An automated TV show cleanup tool for Plex, Sonarr, and Ombi libraries.
-This tool intelligently identifies shows that can be safely deleted based on watch history, age, and exclusion lists, while notifying original requesters via email.
+A web-based TV show cleanup tool for Plex, Sonarr, and Ombi libraries.
+This tool features a setup wizard, user authentication, and a dashboard to intelligently identify and remove unwatched shows while respecting exclusions and notifying original requesters via email.

 ## Features
+- Web-based setup wizard for easy configuration
+- Username/password authentication for secure access
+- Dashboard to run and monitor cleanup jobs
 - Scans Sonarr library for all TV series
 - Filters shows based on configurable criteria (added date, watch history, exclusion list)
-- Interactive review mode with manual exclusion prompts
+- Interactive exclusion list management
 - Dry-run mode for safe testing before actual deletion
 - Deletes from both Plex and Sonarr with file cleanup
 - Email notifications to Ombi requesters